Multitype $\Lambda$-coalescents: Introduction and statements of main results

 \subsection{The classification theorem and recursions on $\mathbb{Z}_{ \geq 0}^d$}

 Our main result classifies the set of coalescent processes that are \emph{exchangeable}, \emph{consistent} and \emph{asynchronous}.
 We now take a brief moment to outline each of these concepts.
 We give a full description of multitype exchangeability in Section \ref{sec:exch}, but let us just say here that in essence, a $d$-type coalescent process is \emph{exchangeable} if its law is invariant under permutations of blocks of the same colour.
 Turning to consistency, we noted above that every $d$-type partition on a set $S$ induces a $d$-type partition on every subset $T$ of $S$.
 In particular, we say a $d$-type coalescent process on $S$ is \emph{consistent} if every projection of the process onto a subset $T$ of $S$ is a Markov process in its own filtration.
-Finally, we say a $d$-type $\Lambda$-coalescent is \emph{asychronous}, or more explicitly, has \emph{asynchronous mergers}, if there are (almost-surely) no instances in which two separate collections of blocks merge to form two new blocks simultaneously.
+Finally, we say a $d$-type $\Lambda$-coalescent is \emph{asynchronous}, or more explicitly, has \emph{asynchronous mergers}, if there are (almost-surely) no instances in which two separate collections of blocks merge to form two new blocks simultaneously.
+In other words, asynchronous means there are no simultaneous multiple mergers.

 We now state our main result: \begin{thm} A $d$-type coalescent process is exchangeable, consistent and has asynchronous mergers if and only if it is a $d$-type $\Lambda$-coalescent. \end{thm}